 I ultimately just want my pieces to be admired visually and physically, whether in my own house for me, or from others; to hold memory and history, and be critiqued and thought about.
 But, I also want my work to be interacted with, used for a short or long time and carry that nostalgia and history in a way that it can continue to be noticed, admired, and critiqued.

 I am really intrigued by body parts, particularly faces, hands, ears and eyes, and the way they interact with other objects and body parts when incorporated into functional pieces.
 I have always seen handles for cups to be of a particular interest of mine, as I see a lot of creative potential in something so simple and functional.
 In the past I have made cups with ears for handles, noses, and most challenging and interesting: hands.
-For my Senior Project I plan to recreate a piece based off my desire to simulate holding someone's hand through a functional object: the warmth from the liquid in the cup acting as the warmth of a seperate body, and the hand shape combined with the cup’s form to recreate the sense of interlocking fingers and touching palms.
+For my Senior Project I plan to recreate a piece based off my desire to simulate holding someone's hand through a functional object: the warmth from the liquid in the cup acting as the warmth of a separate body, and the hand shape combined with the cup’s form to recreate the sense of interlocking fingers and touching palms.

 As a hand builder and ceramicist, most if not every piece I make is unique in its size, shape, texture, imaging etc. For my senior project, I would like to maintain this special aspect of my medium and work, but along with the ability to be efficient in my work.
 Hand building can be a process and being a perfectionist I can take far too long on a piece.